 Floors 30 dB compliance (IBC AZ 123).
 The floor of the lowest occupied rooms shall be slab on fill, below grade((,)) or over a fully enclosed basement or crawl space.
 All door and window openings in the fully enclosed basement shall be tightly fitted.

 EXCEPTION: Floors over fully enclosed garages or over carports shall have a laboratory sound transmission class rating of at least STC-35.
-The floor over the garage or carport shall be insulated to not less than R-19, but not less than that specified by the Washington state energy code and enclosed with one layer of 5/8" type 'X' GWB on the garage or carport side or any equivalent approved garage or dwelling separation assembly in conformance with ((IRC s)) International Residential Code Section ((R309.2)) R302.6.
+The floor over the garage or carport shall be insulated to not less than R-19, but not less than that specified by the ((Washington state energy code)) International Energy Conservation Code and enclosed with one layer of 5/8" type 'X' GWB on the garage or carport side or any equivalent approved garage or dwelling separation assembly in conformance with ((IRC s)) International Residential Code Section ((R309.2)) R302.6.

-SECTION 53.
+SECTION 56.
 Ordinance 12560, Section 97, as amended, and K.C.C.
 16.04.850 are hereby amended to read as follows: